-1Masters (2005) has argued for pull mechanisms that are more solution agnostic and focused on development problems with the specific intent to spur innovations that lead to new solutions.
-In contrast, the focus of this Knowledge Note is scaling up the adoption of socially beneficial solutions that exist by using pull mechanisms to remove the barriers to adoption.
+&lt;sup>1Masters (2005) has argued for pull mechanisms that are more solution agnostic and focused on development problems with the specific intent to spur innovations that lead to new solutions.
+The focus of this brief is scaling up the adoption of socially beneficial solutions that exist by using pull mechanisms to remove barriers to adoption.

+A verification protocol also must be incorporated into the pull mechanism design process.
 Verification typically involves a third-party verifier, to transparently and defensibly verify that the solvers achieved the outcomes as laid out in the initial requirements.

 A final and important element of a pull mechanism is a robust monitoring and evaluation framework (see Conrad et al, 2017 for an evaluation framework for prizes).
-Engaging an external evaluator from the start enabled the design of rigorous impact evaluations for the initiative.
-The evaluator's initial qualitative assessments and the ongoing review of pilots' progress have informed pilot adaptations and ongoing learning from implementation.
-The next section presents the initial lessons that draw on, in part, the external evaluator's ongoing learning.
+For AgResults, engaging an external evaluator from the start enabled the design of rigorous impact evaluations for the initiative.
+The evaluator's initial qualitative assessments of the pilot plans and context and the ongoing review of pilots' progress have informed pilot adaptations and ongoing learning from implementation.
+The next section presents the initial lessons from the AgResults pilots that draw on, in part, the external evaluator's ongoing learning.